Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Saturation of STF map dynamos

-It is clear from comparing Fig.~\ref{fig.14} with Fig.~\ref{fig.9}, that the eigenfunction $B(x)$ representing the saturated state in this case retains the complex structure of the kinematic eigenfunction and is quite different from the case of saturation by increased resistivity.
+The result of the such reduced stretching for the 2-strip map is shown in left and right top panels of Fig.~\ref{decstr} for $\Rm = 1000$ and $\Rm = 10^4$ respectively.
+The corresponding $B_{rms}$, whose evolution is shown in Fig.~\ref{brmsevol1} as cases (d) and (e), saturates after about 10 iterations.
+It is clear from comparing Fig.~\ref{decstr} with Fig.~\ref{2strip}, that the distribution $B(x)$ representing the saturated state in this case retains the complex structure of the growing kinematic eigenfunction and is quite different from the case of saturation by increased resistivity.
 It is thus not the marginal eigenfunction.
-This saturation behaviour is similar to what is argued by \cite{Schek04} for the fluctuation dynamo with large $\Pm$, that the field in the saturated state appears to be qualitatively similar to that in the kinematic stage.
+In Fig.~\ref{decstr}, we also show the magnetic power spectrum $M(k)$ in the bottom two panels.
+Here again we see peaks on small scales, at $k\sim6$ for $\Rm=1000$ and $k\sim 4-20$ for $\Rm=10^4$.
+The saturated spectrum here matches with the one in the kinematic stage.
+This saturation behaviour is similar to what is argued by \cite{Schek04} for the fluctuation dynamo with large $\Pm$, that the field in the saturated state appears to be qualitatively similar to the growing field in the kinematic stage.

 We have also employed a similar scheme for the 4-strip map with $\Rm = 1000$.
-The results shown in Fig.~\ref{fig.16} indicate a very different saturation behaviour.
+The results shown in Fig.~\ref{4decstr} indicate a very different saturation behaviour.
 Now, the saturated eigenfunction $B(x)$ oscillates with time although its form is similar to kinematic eigenfunction.
-Also $B_{rms}$ oscillates about a steady value around unity, as can be seen in Fig.~\ref{fig.17} (case (f)).
+Also $B_{rms}$ oscillates about a steady value around unity, as can be seen in Fig.~\ref{brmsevol1} (case (f)).
 This seems to indicate that if reversals are present, the saturated eigenfunction may never settle to a unique form.